Horospherical varieties with quotient singularities: Preliminaries

 \subsubsection{Step 1: Cox ring}

 The \define{Cox ring} of $X$ is

 When $X$ is toric, this is the same as the homogeneous coordinate ring constructed in \cite{cox1995homogeneous}, which is a polynomial ring.
-Since $X$ is horospherical and has no torus factors, $\Cox(X)$ is a finitely generated $k$-algebra, so $\Spec(\Cox(X))$ is an affine variety.
+Since $X$ is horospherical, $\Cox(X)$ is a finitely generated $k$-algebra, so $\Spec(\Cox(X))$ is an affine variety.